sccn/eegstats/README.md

 ## Do not download GitHub zip file

 You will miss the resting IAF code dependency when downloading the zip file.
-Instead, download the plugin from the EEGLAB extension manager.
+Instead, download the plugin from the EEGLAB extension manager or clone the repository as indicated below.

 ## Checkout repository

 Make sure to copy the submodule when you clone the repository.
+You may clone the repository in the **plugins** folder of EEGLAB, and the plugin will behave as if you had downloaded it from the EEGLAB plugin manager.

 ```
 git clone --recurse-submodules https://github.com/arnodelorme/eegstats.git